 200 Morris Pesin Dr, Jersey City, NJ 07305

-One of the most popular national parks in the country because of its unique eco-system (it has a beach and a maritime forest with a large population of wildlife), Sandy Hook is open and ready for a family day in the sand.
-Plan on getting an early start at this park as it gets warmer since capacity is limited and quickly fills up.
-Some designated picnic areas are now available to the public, along with basketball and tennis courts, and of course, the beach.
-Restrooms are open, too, and beach parking is free until Memorial Day.
+One of the most popular national parks in the country because of its unique ecosystem (it has a beach and a maritime forest with a large population of wildlife), Sandy Hook is where you can spend a family day connecting with nature.
+There are designated picnic areas, along with basketball and tennis courts, and of course, the beach.

 128 South Hartshorne Drive, Highlands, NJ 07732

 72 McBride Avenue Extension, Paterson, NJ 07501

 Heading down to LBI?
 Be sure to stop by Barnegat Lighthouse State Park, right at the northern tip.
-This NJ lighthouse is known to have been one of the most important navigational points for ships at one time, and with a historic lighthouse that offers stunning views of the Atlantic Ocean, it’s considered one of the top NJ tourist attractions.
-Though the lighthouse itself is closed due to COVID guidelines, the 32-acre park makes for a great day trip any time of the year.
+This NJ lighthouse is known to have been one of the most important navigational points for ships at one time.
+With a historic lighthouse that offers stunning views of the Atlantic Ocean, it’s considered one of the top NJ tourist attractions.
+This 32-acre park makes for a great day trip any time of the year.

 208 Broadway, Barnegat Light, NJ 08006

 50 Lackawanna Drive, Stanhope, NJ 07874

 Kids who love dump trucks and watching any and every construction vehicle will be in awe at Diggerland USA —the only construction theme and water park in America.
-Families can operate specially engineered real machinery and swim, soak, and slide in the themed water park area.
-Following state policy, facial coverings are required in all areas other than the water, and social distancing markers are in place.
-Additional efforts include cleaning and disinfecting high-touch surfaces, contactless admissions and payment options, and hand hygiene facilities.
+Families can operate specially engineered machinery and swim, soak, and slide in the themed water park area.
+In the fall, check out the annual Diggerfest from September to November, and starting in mid-November, get into the holiday spirit at Winterfest and the Holiday Light Show.

 100 Pinedge Drive, West Berlin, NJ 08091